sambanova/ai-starter-kit/document_comparison/README.md

 ### Set up the generative model

 The next step is to set up your environment variables to use one of the inference models available from SambaNova.
-You can obtain a free API key through SambaNova Cloud.
-Alternatively, if you are a current SambaNova customer, you can deploy your models using SambaStudio.
+You can obtain a free API key through SambaCloud.

-- **SambaNova Cloud (Option 1)**: Follow the instructions [here](../README.md#use-sambanova-cloud-option-1) to set up your environment variables.
+Follow the instructions [here](../README.md#getting-a-sambanova-api-key-and-setting-your-generative-models) to set up your environment variables.

-    Then, in the [config file](./config.yaml), set the `type` variable in `llm_info` to `"sncloud"` and set the `select_expert` config depending on the model you want to use.
+Then, in the [config file](./config.yaml), set the `model` config depending on the model you want to use.

-- **SambaStudio (Option 2)**: Follow the instructions [here](../README.md#use-sambastudio-option-2) to set up your endpoint and environment variables.
-    Then, in the [config file](./config.yaml), set the `type` variable in `llm_info` to `"sambastudio"`, and set the `bundle` and `select_expert` configs if you are using a bundle endpoint.

 ## Windows requirements